Ziyi-Song-Stats/HSP/README.txt

 "HSP_Rcppfuncs_permute.cpp": log_sp_prob_permute() computes the log probability density of a partition given the base partition and the baseline CRP distribution under Shrinkage Partition distribution. prior_simulate_sp_partition() generates a new partition given a base partition under Shrinkage Partition distribution.
 See details in the paper.
 This file is written in Rcpp for speeding up.

+"HSP_Rfuncs_permute.R": Functions for MCMC samplings.
+See MCMC details in our Supplementary Material.
+The function hierarchical_shrinkage_partition_permute() outputs a list of MCMC iteration results, which include subject partition, condition partition within each subject, permutation parameters, etc., for each iteration.

+"HSPSimulations.R": Given simulated data, informed base partitions of subjects and conditions, and shrinkage parameter values and others, it runs our method and put mcmc results in a list, called hsp.
+Then, it calculate ARI and F1 measurements between the estimated partitions and ground truth or the given base partitions.
+You can change the shrinkage parameter values by yourself when you run it.
+See details in our paper.

+Feel free to contact me via ziyis9@uci.edu if you are interested in it.